 Now here’s where the self-plug comes in.

 Let it be known that I believe everybody has the capabilities to pick up the necessary knowledge to “do-it-yourself”.
 However, is it worth trying to do everything on your own?
 Also, what would “doing everything yourself” cost you?

 Are you prepared to make mistakes that would cost you both time and money during your learning journey and risk delaying your financial plans when these could be easily avoided by working with an advisor?

-This article is meant to be the opinion of the author and is for information purposes only.
+This article is meant to be the opinion of the author

 This article should not be seen as financial advice